SimplyEdit/simplyedit-for-designers/editable_menu.md

     </ul>
 </nav>
 ```

+We've added two new attributes and a `<template>` tag.

+The path is normally automatically retrieved from the URL of the page you are editing.
+But in the case of the menu, you want the same menu on every page.
+The `data-simply-path` makes sure that the main menu is shared by all pages.

 The `data-simply-list` attribute tells SimplyEdit that the contents are a list of things.
 But SimplyEdit doesn't know what is in these things, unless you tell it.
 This is where the `<template>` comes in.